City of Goldsboro FAQ’s

 Here you will find answers to many of the questions you may have.
 You may read through all of the FAQ’s or you can narrow it down by Category.

 All permits expire on June 3oth every year and must be renewed annually.
 A copy of the permit shall be on the golf cart at all times when it is used on city streets.
+Please fill out the complete application form to request a new permit.

 Yes.
 A rear view mirror and plainly visible rear reflectors are required.
 Golf carts with two operating headlights and two operating taillights may be operated at any time, while those without any such lights shall only operate during daylight hours.